 His Branches is committed to provide contact, support, oversight, and accountability for a missionary to Lebanese refugees in Israel.
-Restricted Net Assets on the Statement of Financial Condition represents \$870 and \$1000 for the years ended June 30, 2015 and 2014, designated by donors for this ministry.
+Restricted Net Assets on the Statement of Financial Condition includes \$645 and \$870 for the years ended June 30, 2016 and 2015, designated by donors for this ministry.

 His Branches, operating as His Branches Health Services, also provided medical and billing services to Joy Family Medicine (JFM), a separate and independent medical practice on North Goodman Street in the city of Rochester.
-This entity has been brought under His Branches oversight during the year ended June 30, 2015; the two medical ministries to be known collectively as His Branches Health Services.
-During the years presented, services to Joy Family Medicine have been reimbursed at cost and the activities of that medical practice are not included in these financial statements.
+This entity has been brought under His Branches oversight as of June 30, 2015; the two medical ministries to be known collectively as His Branches Health Services.
+During the year ended June 30, 2015, services to Joy Family Medicine were reimbursed at cost and the activities of that medical practice were not included in the financial statement for that fiscal year.
 See also Note P, Subsequent Events.